-Remember, the insurance company, opposing attorney, and the opposing party are not your "friend" for purposes of this case.
+Remember, the the attorney-client privilege only applies to communications between you and attorneys and staff with our firm.
+Discussions with anyone else may be discoverable except for a few exceptions such as husband-wife privilege.
+Insurance company, opposing attorney, and the opposing party are not your "friend" for purposes of this case.
 Do not let their friendly manner cause you to drop your guard.